Jaw Pain 101 - Temporomandibular Disorders (TMD

 Neck Mobilization is a safe and effective alternative for releasing restrictions in the neck area.

-It is important to inform patients about the alternatives to neck adjustments.
+In my opinion its is important to inform patients about the alternatives to just neck adjustments.

 In the first video Dr. Mylonas reviews the differences between "Neck Adjustments Vs. Neck Mobilization".

 In the second video Dr. Abelson demonstrates some of the neck mobilization procedures we use at Kinetic Health, and which we teach in our Motion Specific Release courses.

 Note: There is research demonstrating that upper cervical adjusting does decreased facial pain (immediate nociceptive modulation in the trigeminocervical complex).
 (23) There is also research evidence that cervical manipulation, especially when combined with craniomandibular manipulative therapy, decreases pain intensity and increases function.
 (22,24,26)

 Caution: MSR protocols should only be performed by certified MSR practitioners, and are not for practice by the general public.
 The videos we provide are strictly used for demonstration purposes only!

 Supporting exercises, and patient edition are a critical components of any TMD treatment.
 The type of exercises that should be prescribed should always be dependent on the patient’s needs, and the current phase of treatment.

 Below is an example of some of the exercises that we could prescribe to our patients.
 Please note this is not a prescription for individual cases, our recommendations will vary depending on the specific case.

 6 Effective - TMJ Exercises: These are examples of exercises that we prescribe to our patients after performing Motion Specific Release - MSR TMJ procedures.
 Caution: